mqbu-mqbu0212/bimanual-ovalization-index/README.md

 In bimanual coordination research, participants are asked to simultaneously draw a circle with one hand and a straight line with the other.
 Due to the **bimanual coupling effect**, both trajectories become distorted: the circle-drawing hand's trajectory becomes more elliptical (elongated toward a line), and the line-drawing hand's trajectory curves toward an ellipse.

-The **Ellipticity Index** (OI) quantifies how elliptical a trajectory is, ranging from 0 (perfect line) to 1 (perfect circle).
+The **Ovalization Index** (OI) quantifies how elliptical a trajectory is, ranging from 0 (perfect line) to 1 (perfect circle).
 In bimanual coupling analysis, changes in OI for both hands are used to measure the degree of coupling.

 ### Motivation